mwcm/chord-grid/readme.md

   - https://github.com/CPJKU/madmom helpful?

 Broken down to a recipe, I think we want to:
+  1. break a song down into sections if necessary
-  1. find the bpm and where beats land in time during a song
+  2. find the bpm and define a beatgrid for each section
       - This is a task that can get complicated quickly with songs that don't break down easily.
       - That being said, we only care about this working for very simple songs, since we'd use Chordino on more complicated songs/sections anyways.
       - it would be very nice if we can then break it down by measure/bar/notes and optionally export detected beat sub-sections as well as chords matched to beats.
-  2. asses what the repeating chord patterns of the song are - section by section, or in entirety
+  2. asses what the repeating chord patterns of the song are - section by section if necessary
-      - detect chords with an emphasis on UNIFORM ACCURACY ACROSS THE SONG rather than analyzing EXACTLY which tones are playing at a given moment in time.
-Eg. more important to know that a song is
-        based around a [Bm, D, A, G, A] pattern than knowing that between 0:30 and 0:47 it sounds exactly like e.g [Bm7, D6, A7, G/A, A].
+      - detect chords with an emphasis on UNIFORM ACCURACY ACROSS THE SONG OR SECTION rather than analyzing EXACTLY which tones are playing at a given moment in time.
+(Eg. more important to know that a song is based around a [Bm, D, A, G, A] pattern than knowing that between 0:30 and 0:47 it sounds exactly like [Bm7, D6, A7, G/A, A].)
   3. if we can asses what the repeating chord patterns are in a song, or song sections, then we can:
-      - best-fit the chords into a beatgrid, again with emphasis on uniformity across the song or song section, rather than getting exacty nuances of each bar
+      - best-fit the chords into a beatgrid, again with emphasis on uniformity across the song or song section, rather than getting exact nuances of each bar in each section
-      - also important to remember WE ONLY CARE ABOUT WHEN EACH NEW CHORD STARTS, the reader can figure out what happens inbetween, just like a chord sheet.
-Chordino gives the EXACT CHANGE, but we don't care about that here.

-So, next find a way to detect a song or partial song's beatgrid.
+So, next find a way to detect sections and beats, then find a way to detect simple chord progressions accurately with a focus on uniformity across sections rather than tonal/temporal exactitude
-Partial song since rhythm could differ between verse/chorus or even change gradually throughout tracks in electronic music.